pombredanne/obs/licensing/README.md

 ### scancode: searches source tree for copyright and license info

-This is a great tool.
-Mattie had very good things to say about it when she last updated yovo's copyright file.
-We also rely on it heavily in `ob-list-licenses` to parse non dep-5 files to determine possible licenses.
+This is a great tool for scanning source trees.
+We also use it in `ob-list-licenses` to parse non dep-5 debian copyright files to determine possible licenses.

+On Ubuntu 16.04 and 18.04, problems with python packaging cause scancode to fail when installed via pip;
+consider enabling https://launchpad.net/~dank/+archive/ubuntu/python-fixes to work around these problems.

 See https://github.com/nexB/scancode-toolkit